 From this guide you will learn about:

-- When you might want to reset Windows 10.
+- When and why you might want to reset Windows 10.

 - How to reset Windows 10.
 Several methods you can use to revert your operating system to the initial state.